Jacques Fouroux: Coach

 After retiring, having earned 27 international caps, 23 as captain, Fouroux became the coach of France shortly before the 1981 Five Nations tournament.
 Fouroux's appointment coincided with France's domination of the Five Nations; in the ten years that he managed the side, France won the Five Nations on six occasions.
 During the 1980s France's successes were based around their massive pack, a fact which upset a number of commentators in France who preferred a more technical approach.

 Runners-up World Cup 1987

-France entered the inaugural World Cup as one of the favourites.
+France entered the inaugural Rugby World Cup as one of the favourites.
 The team progressed all the way to the final before losing 29–9 to the All Blacks.

 Throughout his career as both a player and a coach, Fouroux was unafraid of making enemies and upsetting people.
 This finally caught up with him in 1990, when an embarrassing 12–6 defeat to Romania provided a perfect excuse for the Fédération Française de Rugby to give him the sack.